jfarmer/algebra-via-cs/README.md

 This still makes them pretty slippery.
 How do we know that we can add *any* pair of numbers?
 How do we know that every integer is either even or odd?
 A big part of "doing math" is making our intuitions precise enough that we can reason about them with 100% confidence.

 This is also how most mathematical definitions come about.
 They're the definitions that seem to fit our intuitions best.
-Once the definitions precise enough, we can see what conclusions follow if we adopt them.
+Once the definitions are precise enough, we can see what conclusions follow if we adopt them.

 A counterintuitive conclusion is like a bug in software.
 When something unexpected happens in software, a combination of two things is happening: